maxgio92/notes/content/notes/program-execution-environment.md

 The heap acquires memory from the bottom of the same region, and “grows up” towards the middle of the same memory region.
 Virtual memory and paging, etc, are all kernel stuff.
 The program uses the one-big linear memory region model that the compiler works out.

+Below there is an example of the memory regions and mapping of data and code, particularly with the ELF executable format:

 ![memory-regions-stack-instructions](https://raw.githubusercontent.com/maxgio92/notes/68c5220995702493845a3d96cc9d6dc7ce61ec8f/content/notes/memory-regions-allocations.jpg)

 ## What about the frame pointer?